 The St. Louis Senior Dog Project is a not-for-profit dog rescue organization specializing in older dogs but taking in and finding homes for dogs of all ages...even puppies.
-Meet your new best friend at one of our adoption events this weekend.
-We'll be at the Kirkwood Petco and the Brentwood Petco from 11 to 3 Saturday, July 12, and at the Kirkwood Petco again n oon to 3 Sunday, July 13.
-To see which dogs will be there as well as other available dogs, go Here.
+Meet your new best friend 11 to 3 Saturday, July 19, and noon to 3, July 20, and at the Kirkwood Petco.
+To see which dogs will be there plus other available dogs, go Here.

 St. Louis Senior Dog Project